billsioros/cookiecutter-pypackage/{{cookiecutter.project_name}}/README.md

 ## Credits

-This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [billsioros/cookiecutter-pypackage](https://github.com/fedejaure/cookiecutter-modern-pypackage) project template.
+This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [billsioros/cookiecutter-pypackage](https://github.com/fedejaure/cookiecutter-modern-pypackage) cookiecutter template.

 ## Contributing